-- The NFHS Baseball Rules Committee and the NFHS Board of Directors believes there are areas of the game of interscholastic baseball that need to be addressed and given special attention.
-These areas of concern are often cyclical, some areas need more attention than others, and that is why they might appear in the rules book for consecutive editions.
+The NFHS Baseball Rules Committee and the NFHS Board of Directors believes there are areas of the game of interscholastic baseball that need to be addressed and given special attention.
+These areas of concern are often cyclical – some areas need more attention than others, and that is why they might appear in the rules book for consecutive editions.
 These concerns are identified as “Points of Emphasis.”
-For the 2019 high school baseball season, attention is being called to: Sportsmanship, Compliance of Player’s Equipment and Baserunner’s Responsibilities.
-When a topic is included in the Points of Emphasis, these topics are important enough to reinforce throughout the academic year because they are not being given the proper attention.
+For the 2023 high school baseball season, attention is being called to: Sportsmanship, Obstruction and Interference, Jewelry and Usage of Eye Black.
+When a topic is included in the Points of Emphasis, these topics are important enough to reinforce throughout the academic year because additional attention is warranted.

 Good sporting behavior is one of the fundamental ingredients to the continued success and enjoyment of education-based high school sports and activities.
 In fact, in the 103-year history of organized high school sports in the United States, good sportsmanship has been one of the most important outcomes of high school activity programs.

 NFHS playing rules are written to encourage sportsmanship.
 Participation in these programs should promote respect, integrity and sportsmanship.
 However, for these ideals to occur, everyone involved in these programs must be doing their part.